Say Cheeeeeese! Tips & Tricks To ‘Naturally’ Whiten Your Teeth For A Picture-perfect Smile

 Benefits – Guava leaves work wonders for many dental concerns such as removing plaque, gum swelling and tongue infections.
 Plus, it also helps in removing the oxidative stress caused on the teeth by different microorganisms, which is one of the main reasons for teeth staining in the first place.

-If you have been using a certain natural remedy regularly and brushing your teeth thoroughly, it should not take more than 1 or 2 weeks to see a remarkable difference in your teeth.
+If you have been using natural ways to whiten teeth regularly and brushing your teeth thoroughly, it should not take more than 1 or 2 weeks to see a remarkable difference in your teeth.

 No. We wish it was that easy!
 But brushing your teeth strenuously will not help your teeth become whiter or remove any sort of stains from them.
 In fact, brushing your teeth too strongly might actually do worse than good.
 For those with sensitive gums, it might cause them to bleed or give way to harmful infections or swelling.
 And if your gums begin to fall out, having yellow teeth may just be the least of your worries!